deej1717/cc/README.md

 Our backdoor could be detected by a system administrator who is able to check the crontab and notices our file there.
 A trained individual would likely notice the file is not where it is supposed to be.

+#Other comments

+We were able to get the conection and shell to successfully work on when we tested the two files on our local machines but when trying from either local machine to virtual machine or between two virtual machines we were not able to establish a connection.
+We debugged by trying to make sure the ports were open and listening and that the firewalls were down on those ports.